osjos/Sturgill-Financial-Indices/README.md

-This and index that will help identiying BTC tops ant bottoms
+A collection of indices and indicators that will help identifying trends, tops and bottoms